 - Personal illness

 - Death in the family

-- Ouarantine
+- Quarantine

-- Weather making travel dangerous (traffic is NOT an acceptable reason for tardiness or absences)
+- Weather making travel dangerous.
+Traffic is NOT an acceptable reason for tardiness or absences.

-- Participation in school activities w/ permission on the principal
+- Participation in school activities with permission on the principal

 - Court appearance

-- Approved college visitation
+- Approved college visit

 - Any other cause acceptable to principal or superintendent

 An absence for any reason other than those listed above shall be classified as unexcused.

-A student may be denied credit for a class if the student accumulates more than five unexcused absences in a class during the semester.
+A student may be denied credit if the student accumulates excessive absences (more than 10%) in a class per semester.